 As role models for IPS's students, employees are responsible for their public conduct even when they are not acting as school employees.
 Employees will be held to the same professional standards in their public use of electronic media as they are for any other public conduct.
-If an employee's use of electronic media interferes with the employee's ability to effectively perform his or her job duties, the employee may be subject to disciplinary action, up to and including termination of employment.
-If an employee wishes to use a social network site or similar media for personal purposes, the employee is responsible for the content on the employee's page.
+If an employee's use of electronic media interferes with the employee's ability to effectively perform his or her job duties, the employee may be subject to disciplinary action, up to and including termination of employee is responsible for the content on the employee's page.
 The employee is also responsible for maintaining privacy settings appropriate to the content.